-Admission Requirements Degree Seeking Applicants
+Admission Requirements - Degree Seeking Applicants

 - Application: Each applicant must submit a completed application form with the appropriate non-refundable application fee to the Graduate School, 209 Tillman Hall, Winthrop University, Rock Hill, SC 29733.
-Applications for admission must be received by the specified deadline. - 2.
+Applications for admission must be received by the specified deadline for the desired program and entry term. - 2.
 Residency Form: All applicants who claim South Carolina residency for tuition and fee purposes are required to complete a residency form.
 Additional information may be requested if further clarification is needed. - 3.
 Official Transcripts: Applicants must submit official transcript(s) (sent directly to the Graduate School, Winthrop University from the issuing institution) for all institutions attended for undergraduate and graduate work.
-All applicants must have a baccalaureate degree from a regionally accredited institution

-- 4. Standardized Test Scores: Each applicant must submit an official score on a standardized test (GMAT, GRE, MAT, PRAXIS, etc.), as appropriate to the discipline.
+All applicants must have a baccalaureate degree from a regionally accredited institution. - 4.
+Standardized Test Scores: Each applicant must submit an official score on a standardized test (GMAT, GRE, MAT, PRAXIS, etc.), as appropriate to the discipline.
 An adequate score on an appropriate standardized test is required for admission to a graduate degree program.
 The appropriate test for each degree program is listed with the program description.
-(See "Degree Requirements" section.) - 5.
-Preparation: Applicants should have demonstrated adequate academic preparation in their proposed area of study.
-Those with deficiencies in academic preparation may be required to take additional work to strengthen their backgrounds.
+(See "Degree Requirements" section.)